JayTG/Azure-Fundamentals/README.md

 Deploying gateways in Azure availability zones physically and logically separates gateways within a region while protecting your on-premises network connectivity to Azure from zone-level failures.
 These gateways require different gateway SKUs and use Standard public IP addresses instead of Basic public IP addresses.

 ---

+## Express Route
+ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
+With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure and Microsoft 365.

+Connectivity can be from an any-to-any (IP VPN) network, a point-to-point Ethernet network, or a virtual cross-connection through a connectivity provider at a colocation facility.
+ExpressRoute connections don't go over the public Internet.
+This allows ExpressRoute connections to offer more reliability, faster speeds, consistent latencies, and higher security than typical connections over the Internet.
+For information on how to connect your network to Microsoft using ExpressRoute, see ExpressRoute connectivity models.

+## Features and benefits of ExpressRoute
+There are several benefits to using ExpressRoute as the connection service between Azure and on-premises networks.

+- Layer 3 connectivity between your on-premises network and the Microsoft Cloud through a connectivity provider.
+Connectivity can be from an any-to-any (IPVPN) network, a point-to-point Ethernet connection, or through a virtual cross-connection via an Ethernet exchange.
+- Connectivity to Microsoft cloud services across all regions in the geopolitical region.
+- Global connectivity to Microsoft services across all regions with the ExpressRoute premium add-on.
+- Dynamic routing between your network and Microsoft via BGP.
+- Built-in redundancy in every peering location for higher reliability.
+- Connection uptime SLA.
+- QoS support for Skype for Business.

+## Layer 3 connectivity
+ExpressRoute provides Layer 3 (address-level) connectivity between your on-premises network and the Microsoft cloud through connectivity partners.
+These connections can be from a point-to-point or any-to-any network.
+They can also be virtual cross-connections through an exchange.

+## Built-in redundancy
+Each connectivity provider uses redundant devices to ensure that connections established with Microsoft are highly available.
+You can configure multiple circuits to complement this feature.
+All redundant connections are configured with Layer 3 connectivity to meet service-level agreements.

+## Connectivity to Microsoft cloud services
+ExpressRoute enables direct access to the following services in all regions:

+- Microsoft Office 365
+- Microsoft Dynamics 365
+- Azure compute services, such as Azure Virtual Machines
+- Azure cloud services, such as Azure Cosmos DB and Azure Storage

+ Microsoft 365 was created to be accessed securely and reliably via the internet.
+For this reason, we recommend the use of ExpressRoute for specific scenarios.
+The "Learn more" section at the end of this module includes a link about using ExpressRoute to access Office 365.

+ ## Dynamic routing
+ ExpressRoute uses the Border Gateway Protocol (BGP) routing protocol.
+BGP is used to exchange routes between on-premises networks and resources running in Azure.
+This protocol enables dynamic routing between your on-premises network and services running in the Microsoft cloud.

+ ## ExpressRoute connectivity models
+ ExpressRoute supports three models that you can use to connect your on-premises network to the Microsoft cloud:

+- CloudExchange colocation
+- Point-to-point Ethernet connection
+- Any-to-any connection
+- Directly from ExpressRoute sites